hbc/Intro-to-R-2-day/lessons/07_advR-matching.md

 ***

+## Reordering data using indexes
+Indexing `[ ]` can be used to extract values from a dataset as we saw earlier, but we can also use it to rearrange our data values.

+	teaching_team <- c("Mary", "Meeta", "Radhika")
+	teaching_team
+	**Image of vector with positions**

+Remember that we can return values in a vector by specifying it's position or index:

+	teaching_team[c(2, 3)] # Extracting values from a vector
+	teaching_team

+We can also extract the values and reorder them:

+	teaching_team[c(3, 2)] # Extracting values and reordering them

+Similarly, we can extract all of the values and reorder them:

+	teaching_team[c(3, 1, 2)]
+	teaching_team

+If we want to save our results, we need to assign to a variable:

+	reorder_teach <- teaching_team[c(3, 1, 2)] # Saving the results to a variable

-### The `match` function
+## The `match` function

-We'll be using the `match` function to evaluate which samples are present in both dataframes, and then re-order them.
+Now that we know how to reorder using indices, we can use the match() function to give us the indices to use to reorder two vectors so they match.
+We'll be using the `match` function to evaluate which samples are present in both dataframes, and then to re-order them.
 This function takes at least 2 arguments:

 1. a vector of values to *be matched*
 2. a vector of values to be *matched against*.